CypherPoet/SwiftUIStarterKit/README.md

     </a>
 </p>

-_A collection of some personal utilities that I use for building SwiftUI applications._
+_A collection of personal utilities that I use for building SwiftUI applications._